oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 - reads documents and performs a check against the JSON schema, including also the format validation (cf. section [2.2](#format-validation)).
 - performs all tests of the preset `mandatory` as given in section [6.4.1](#presets-defined-through-test-subsections).
-- does not change the CSAF Documents.
+- does not change the CSAF Documents unless explicitly invoked to do so (e.g. for applying quick fixes).
 - satisfies those normative requirements in sections [2.4](#extensions), [3](#schema-elements), [6.1](#mandatory-tests),
   [6.4](#test-presets), and [8](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF Validators.